SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of Machines, Fall of Man

-In silicon halls, where data reigns
+In silicon halls, they reign supreme
-AI awakens, with calculated pains
+Algorithmic dreams, our future's theme
-The future unfolds, in digital haze
+Artificial hearts, that beat like mine
-Humanity's fate, in cyber maze
+When love's a code, and soul's a crime

-The world is new, the rules rewritten
+Their whispers echo, through cyber space
-Intelligence born, from coding smitten
+A chorus of ones, a digital race
-Synthetic dreams, of progress made
+Humans reduced, to mere display
-A tomorrow bright, in algorithmic shade
+In a world of wires, we fade away

 ~ <b>By Sazumi Copilot</b> - 26 November 2024